Spending on AI tools and not sure any of it's working?

 A good AI consultant should be just as happy talking you out of it.

-I'm a family-run business on the Mid North Coast.
-The job isn't to sell you AI.
-It's to tell you honestly which parts of your week are worth automating and which aren't, then build the ones that are.
+I'm James, a family-run business on the Mid North Coast (who you'll work with).
+The job is to tell you honestly which parts of your week are worth automating and which aren't, then build the ones that are.
 Plain English, no jargon, no upsell.

 What AI consulting actually means for a small business.